Top Spring Boot Interview Questions

 1. What is Spring Boot?

-- Spring is a Framework to build Java based applications
+- Spring is a Framework to develop Java based applications

 - Spring boot is a solution to make use of Spring Framework more easier